Employee Discounts to Support Your 2025 Goals

 • Life or accidental death and dismemberment insurance

-• Some voluntary benefits, including vision, legal, and critical illness insurance.
+• Voluntary vision, legal, or critical illness insurance.

-Make sure you review your Open Enrollment guide carefully and choose the best benefit plans for your family.
-You may not make changes to the above benefits outside of the Open Enrollment period unless you have a qualifying life event, so be sure to review your options and take action in October.
+Carefully review your Open Enrollment guide and choose the best benefit plans for your family.
+You may not change the above benefits outside of the Open Enrollment period unless you have a qualifying life event, so review your options and take action in October.

-If you want to cover a spouse/OEI on your health care plan in 2024, you MUST complete the affidavit online through the EBS Portal every year.
+If you want to cover a spouse or OEI on your health care plan in 2025, you MUST complete the Affidavit online through the EBS Portal every Open Enrollment period.
 Find instructions to complete the affidavit as part of Open Enrollment.
-After you complete Open Enrollment in the EBS Portal successfully, you should receive a confirmation email.
-To receive the confirmation email, you must complete all the Open Enrollment prompts in the EBS Portal and then review and save your plan selections (even if you made no changes); you cannot simply answer the affidavit question and then exit the portal.
+After completing Open Enrollment in the EBS Portal you will receive a confirmation email statement.
+To receive the confirmation email, you must complete all the Open Enrollment prompts in the EBS Portal and then review and save your plan selections (even if you made no changes); you cannot simply answer the affidavit question and exit the portal.

-3. Review updates for the 2024 plan year
+3. Review important reminders for the 2025 plan year.

-5. Participate in the MSU Benefits Fair or an HR Site Lab
+4. Participate in the MSU Benefits Fair or an HR Site Lab.

-• MSU Benefits Fair: We will be having an in-person benefits fair on Thursday, October 12 from Noon to 7:00 p.m. at the Breslin Student Events Center on campus.
-MSU benefit providers and HR staff will be available to answer questions and/or help you enroll in your benefits on-site.
+• MSU Benefits Fair: We will have an in-person benefits fair on Thursday, October 3 from Noon to 7:00 p.m. at the Breslin Student Events Center on campus.
+MSU benefit providers and HR staff will be available to answer questions or help you enroll in your benefits on-site.

 We hope this checklist is helpful as you prepare for and participate in Open Enrollment this year.
-You can find all the details about Open Enrollment on the HR website, including links to the appropriate benefits guide, enrollment instructions, and detailed benefits information from our providers.
+You can find all the details about Open Enrollment on the HR website, including links to the appropriate Open Enrollment guide, enrollment instructions, and detailed benefits information from our providers.

 Your Top Questions About MSU’s Optional Retirement Plans